THE RAINFOREST

 Emergent layer: This layer gets the most sunlight.
 Colorful birds and butterflies fly above the trees.
 Small mammals swing through the branches.

-Canopy layer: Only a few rays of sunlight shine through this later.
+Canopy layer: Only a few rays of sunlight shine through this layer.
 Many small mammals such as sloths and monkeys, and birds such as owls and toucans, live here.

 Understory layer: This layer is home to many plant and animal species.
-With a lot of shade in this later, snakes, amphibians, bats and all types of plants thrive here.
+With a lot of shade in this layer, snakes, amphibians, bats and all types of plants thrive here.

 Forest-floor layer: The lowest layer in the rainforest.
 Leaves from the layers above block the sunlight making this layer dark and damp.
 Insects and rodents move around on the dirt floor.